 Answer %

 Airport landside access 0%

-Availability of air freight and air-freight facilities
+Availability of air freight and air-freight fa cilities 100%

 Safety 0%

 Other 0%

 For "Availability of air freight and air-freight facilities"

 Describe the issues Where do you see the issues?

-We usually truck the air freight to Lack of adequate air freight Chicago. facilities.
+We usually truck the air freight to Lack of adequate air freight

+Chicago. facilities.